Blue Is the Warmest Colour: Plot

 Emma belittles Adèle's career but encourages her to pursue writing, while Adèle insists she is happy the way she is.
 Their relationship grows tense as it becomes clear they have little in common besides their mutual physical attraction.
 Emma comes home late, having spent the evening working with Lise.
-Out of loneliness, Adèle has sex with a male colleague.
+Out of loneliness, Adèle has sex with a male colleague teacher named Antoine.
 Emma discovers the cheating and furiously breaks up with Adèle.

 Three years later, the two meet at a restaurant.
 Adèle is happy with her job as an elementary school teacher but has not moved on: she is still deeply in love with Emma.
-Emma is in a committed partnership with Lise and helps raise Lise's three-year-old daughter, but Emma admits that she does not feel sexually fulfilled.
+Emma is in a committed partnership with Lise and helps raise Lise's three-year-old daughter, but admits that she does not feel sexually fulfilled.
 Emma and Adèle kiss, but Emma withdraws.
 She tells Adèle that she no longer loves her, but that their relationship was special and she will always have "infinite tenderness" for her.
 The two part with apologies and tears.

 Adèle attends Emma's art exhibition.
 On one wall is a nude portrait of Adèle that Emma painted during their time together.
 Emma acknowledges Adèle but is focused on Lise and the other guests.
 Adèle congratulates Emma on her success and, after a brief conversation with Samir, leaves.
 He chases after her but goes in the wrong direction, while Adèle walks off into the distance.